stripe/stripe-cli/README.md

 **Feature highlights**:

-- Securely test webhooks without relying on 3rd party software.
+- Securely test webhooks without relying on 3rd party software
 - Trigger webhook events for easy testing
 - Tail your API request logs in real-time
 - Manage resources by interacting directly with the API to `create`, `retrieve`, `update` or `delete` any Stripe object